 This system of working the Neurolymphatic Reflexes was developed by Frank Chapman, a Doctor of Osteopathy.
 He discovered, through clinical observation and practice, that treating these reflex points facilitated lymphatic drainage in the viscera, and that they could be used to help balance the endocrine system.
-Treatment of the reflexes has also been shown to affect structural balance, and the physical and emotional well-being of the client.
+Applying the gentle Ortho-Bionomy techniques to the reflexes has also been shown to affect structural balance, and the physical and emotional well being of the client.

 Ethics and Emotional Issues

 Participants discuss guidelines for professional conduct and review the Ortho-Bionomy Association of Canada’s Code of Ethics.
 Through a variety of teaching methods, they learn how to maintain a healthy relationship with clients by using effective communication skills and managing boundaries, as well as how to address emotional responses that may arise during a session.

 An experiential class that adds a dynamic dimension to the Ortho-Bionomy release techniques.
 Focusing on the range of motion through the joints, the participants explore and support preferred patterns of movement or non-movement.
 By gently exploring and supporting these patterns, and with the active participation of the client, the range of motion in the joint is increased, and muscular joint and pain are diminished.

 Using the principles of Ortho-Bionomy, participants in this class learn Isometric and Isotonic techniques for working with muscle tension patterns and underdeveloped muscle tone.
 Through the use of resistance while the muscle is engaged, proprioceptors are stimulated.
 This allows habitual holding patterns to rebalance and results in greater flexibility and mobility.

 Practitioner Training Seminar